cezaraugusto/github-template-guidelines/.github/PULL_REQUEST_TEMPLATE.md

 ### Description

-Ask the contributor to describe his pull request.
+Ask the contributor to describe his `pull request`.

 ## Proposed changes

-Ask contributors on why you (or your project maintainers) would accept this pull request.
+Ask contributors about why you (or your project maintainers) would accept the pull request.
 If it solves a previous request, also ask to link to that issue.

 ### Types of changes